langurmonkey/website-source/content/blog/2022/codeberg-setup.md

 type = "post"
 +++

 In their own words, taken from [the docs](https://docs.codeberg.org/getting-started/what-is-codeberg/), *"Codeberg is a democratic community-driven, non-profit software development platform operated by Codeberg e.V. and centered around Codeberg.org, a Gitea-based software forge."*.
 Essentially, it is a non-profit platform run on donations for sharing free and open source software by providing a collaborative VCS environment based on [Gitea](gitea.io).
-I decided to move all my open source repositories from GitLab over to Codeberg, and that includes the hosting of this very website.
+One good day I decided to move all my open source repositories from GitLab over to Codeberg, and that includes the hosting of this very website.
+This is the story of this migration.

+<!--more-->

+## Why Codeberg pages?

 Codeberg offers a [Pages](https://codeberg.page) component where users can deploy, publish and host their own static sites, just like GitHub or GitLab pages.
-However, the configuration right now is a bit more barebones than in those proprietary options, as one can't rely on a CI system to deploy the site for you.
-Additionally, a valid HTTPS certificate needs to be set up, and in my case it needs to work with my two domains (tonisagrista.com and sagrista.info), which adds a grain of complexity to the whole thing.
-This post documents the set up.
+However, the configuration right now is a bit more barebones than in those other proprietary options, as you can't rely on a CI system to deploy the site for you.
+I like that, as I feel like I'm more in control of the whole process.
+I can produce the static site locally and then push it to the remote host.
+Codeberg also supports HTTPS via certificates provided by *Let's Encrypt*.
+The process of setting this up is totally transparent and, to be frank, surprised me for the better.
+In my particular case, I need the site to be available at my two domains (tonisagrista.com and sagrista.info), which adds a grain of complexity to the whole thing.

-<!--more-->

 ## Start with the docs

-As always, a very good starting point is the documentation pages.
-In this case, a quick visit to [codeberg.page](https://codeberg.page) provides us with all the essential information at a glance:
+As always, a very good starting point is the official documentation.
+In this case, a quick visit to [codeberg.page](https://codeberg.page) provides the essential information at a glance:

 1. Create a public repository named `pages`, **or** create a `pages` branch in an existing public repository.
 2. Push your static webiste content into that repo or branch.